Skip to main content

 • how likely it is to spread further (the grade)

-Generally, bone cancer is much easier to cure in otherwise healthy people whose cancer hasn't spread.
+Generally, bone cancer is much easier to cure if you're healthy and the cancer hasn't spread.

-Overall, around 6 in every 10 people with bone cancer will live for at least 5 years from the time of their diagnosis, and many of these may be cured completely.
+Overall, around six in every 10 people with bone cancer will live for at least five years from the time of their diagnosis and many of these may be cured completely.

 More useful links